 Greek lamb chops – Paidakia (pronounced pa-ee-da-KIA) – are one of the most iconic dishes in Greek cuisine.
 Whether sizzling over a charcoal grill at a summer taverna or roasted golden in a home oven, a plate of paidakia is pure joy.
-In this recipe, the lamb chops are marinated in extra virgin olive oil, Dijon mustard, fresh lemon juice and zest, and fragrant herbs like oregano and thyme.
-The result?
-Tender, deeply flavorful chops with a caramelized crust – guaranteed to impress.
+In this recipe, the lamb chops are marinated in a blend of extra virgin olive oil, Dijon mustard, lemon, and garlic, and finished with fresh herbs.

 If you love Greek Lamb Chops-Paidakia, you will also love our Pork Steaks, Lamb Burgers or Bifteki The Greek Burger!